-Kagyu Dechen Buddhism North West runs a network of groups and centres, providing opportunities for the study and practice of Buddhist meditation.
+Kagyu Dechen Buddhism North West runs a network of groups and centres.
+Above all, we provide opportunities for people to study and practice Buddhist meditation, including online classes.

 Kagyu Buddhism in Manchester